Skip to main content

 Environment Hub

-The Environment Hub is Prime Intellect’s collection of user-created environments which are installable and ready to use with verifiers.
+The Environment Hub is Prime Intellect’s collection of user-created tasksets which are installable and ready to use with verifiers.

 Taskset

-A taskset is the collection and loader for the tasks—the what of an environment.
+A taskset is the collection and loader for the work to evaluate or train on.
 Each task combines a serializable TaskData row (prompt, files, references, resource requirements) with its task class’s behavior (lifecycle hooks, tools, metrics, and rewards).
 The taskset’s load() method constructs those objects and declares their task/config types through Taskset[TaskT, ConfigT].

 Harness